Manfreds Webseiten

 Gualtieri's Law of Inertia: Where there's a will, there's a won't.

-Gummidge's Law: The amount of expertise varies in inverse proportion to the number of statements understood by the general public.
+Gummidge's Law: The amount of expertise varies in inverse proportion to the number of statements understood

 Gumperson's Law: The probability of anything happening is in inverse ratio to its desirability.